Reading time: 7 min.

 Dr. Michael May (FRCS)

-When you’ve decided to have a hair transplant, you’re probably keen to know when the results will kick in.
-The majority of hair transplant patients see more than half their new grafts start to grow after 6 to 9 months, leading to visibly thicker hair [1].
-Our hair transplant timeline covers the entire process, including:
+When you decide to have a hair transplant, you’re probably keen to know when the results will kick in.
+The majority of hair transplant patients see more than half of their new transplanted hair grafts start to grow after 6 to 9 months, leading to visibly thicker hair [1].

-The first stage of the hair transplant timeline is your consultation.
-The team will assess your hair loss and provide as much guidance and advice as you need to restore your hair.
+The first stage of the hair transplant process is the hair transplant consultation.
+At this stage, the team will assess the patient’s hair loss and provide as much guidance and advice as needed to restore hair.

-If you decide to opt for a hair transplant, you’ll decide whether FUT surgery or an FUE procedure is best for you.
+If you decide to opt for a hair transplant, you’ll decide whether a FUT surgery or an FUE hair transplant is best for you.
 See all the differences between FUE vs FUT to learn more.

 As with any type of surgery, preparing for your hair transplant is key.
-Getting things right at this stage can reduce the risk of complications and encourage swift hair growth — so make sure you know how to prepare:
+Getting things right at this stage can reduce the risk of complications and encourage swift new hair growth, so make sure you know how to prepare.
+Our advice is as follows:

-• Stop smoking at least 24 hours before your procedure
+• Stop smoking at least 24 hours before your hair transplant procedure.
+Smoking after hair transplant surgery can negatively impact transplant results.

 • Don’t shave your head!
 The hair transplant technician will cut your hair to the right length during the procedure

-• Stop drinking alcohol at least a week before surgery
+• Stop drinking alcohol at least a week before the hair transplant surgery

 • Stop taking certain medications, including aspirin and anti-inflammatories.
 If you’re taking medication for health conditions, speak to your doctor before you stop taking it.
 They’ll be able to help you manage your condition and your hair transplant safely